84th Combat Sustainment Group: Bombardment Group

 The group was activated in 1942 as the 84th Bombardment Group (Light) at Hunter Field, Georgia, and equipped with Douglas A-24 Banshee dive bombers.
 The 301st, 302d, 303d, and 304th Bombardment Squadrons were assigned.
 It received its initial cadre and equipment from the 3d Bombardment Group.
 The group was assigned the first Army Air Forces (AAF) squadron expressly designated for dive bombing.
 It operated briefly with Vultee V-72 (A-31 Vengeance) aircraft, but its operations showed this aircraft was unsuitable for dive bombing.
-The group served as the parent for several other light bombardment groups and also trained pilots from Chile.
+The group served as an Operational Training Unit (OTU), equipping with A-24 Banshees and Bell P-39 Airacobras.